heywinit/color-theme-switcher/README.md

 A comprehensive color theme switcher component for ShadCN UI.
 This component allows users to toggle between light and dark modes and select from a variety of predefined color schemes.

+This component is inspired by and compatible with [TweakCN](https://tweakcn.com), a powerful Visual Theme Editor for tailwind CSS & shadcn/ui components created by [Sahaj](https://github.com/jnsahaj).

 ## Features

 - Toggle between light and dark modes